![]() |

 Is resistance training safe to use with children and adolescents?This one gets me going.
-I cannot count how many individuals be they parents, trainers, even S&C coaches who have said to me that children (as in prepuberty) and adolescents (as in during/post-puberty) should not start with weights until 16, 18, or some other random number for that matter.
-If that is the case, they should not be playing sports either, as statistics have shown that supervised weight training is safer than nearly all sports when it comes to injuries per 1000 hours of playing, and there are a couple of studies illustrate this.
-The highlights of which are shown below: A 21-month study by Sadres et al. (2001)[1] reported in the Australian Strength and Conditioning Association's position stand on youth resistance training, which was carried out on males aged 9 and 10 who were engaged in regular strength training program there was one injury reported of which the details are shown below:
+I cannot count how many individuals, be they parents, trainers, or even S&C coaches, have said to me that children (as in prepuberty) and adolescents (as in during/post-puberty) should not start with weights until 16, 18, or some other random number for that matter.
+If that is the case, they should not be playing sports either, as statistics have shown that supervised weight training is safer than nearly all sports when it comes to injuries per 1000 hours of playing, and there are a couple of studies that illustrate this.
+The highlights of which are shown below: A 21-month study by Sadres et al. (2001)[1] reported in the Australian Strength and Conditioning Association's position stand on youth resistance training, which was carried out on males aged 9 and 10 who were engaged in regular strength training programs there was one injury reported of which the details are shown below:

 They also go on to say that: